It is the Lord’s blessing that brings wealth, and no effort can substitute for it. Proverbs 10:22

 Blessings are not just our talents and treasure.
 He gives freely to all and His blessings also include His word and His way.
 Use all the above to achieve the enduring wealth of life you seek – without sorrow, buyer remorse or eternal regret.

 Thanks for reading.
 I’d love to send you this type of encouragement, direct to your inbox.
-I write and publish new articles on a regular basis.
-Fill in these blanks and I’ll take it from there!
+I write and publish something new each month.
+Fill in your email and I’ll take it from there!